jordancrouch/middle-earth-typing-trials/TESTING.md

 - Typing a correct character on both standard and virtual keyboards changes the letter to a solid white and moves the position caret to the next letter.
 - Typing an incorrect character on both standard and virtual keyboards changes the letter to a solid red and moves the position caret to the next letter.
-- Typing an additional character at the end of a completed word using a standard or virtual keyboard adds that character to the end of the current word in an semi-transparent red, whilst also moving the caret position forward.
+- Typing an additional character at the end of a completed word using a standard or virtual keyboard adds that character to the end of the current word in a semi-transparent red, whilst also moving the caret position forward.
 - Pressing backspace on a standard or virtual keyboard sets the previous letter to a semi-transparent white, and moves the caret position backwards.
 - Pressing backspace on a standard or virtual keyboard when at the start of a word moves the caret position back to the end of the previous word, only if there are errors in that word.
 - Pressing space at the end of a completed word on a standard and virtual keyboard sets the caret position to the start of the following word.
 - Pressing space on a standard and virtual keyboard when a character should be typed next changes the character colour to red and moves the caret position forward to the next character.
 - When reaching the end of a line, pressing space on a standard or virtual keyboard moves the caret position to the start of the next word on the following line.
-- When the caret position reaches the start of the third line, the first row of words are removed and a new random quote not previously included is added to the end of the text container.
+- When the caret position reaches the start of the third line, the first row of words is removed and a new random quote not previously included is added to the end of the text container.
 - When the input field is not in focus, an out-of-focus message is displayed.
 - When the out-of-focus message is displayed, click/touch events on the message re-focus the input.
 - When the out-of-focus message is displayed, using tab navigation can re-focus the input field.